Kohler Power to add 75 jobs at Mississippi generator plant

 HATTIESBURG, Miss.
 (AP) — A Mississippi home generator manufacturer is bringing another 75 jobs to its site in Hattiesburg.

-Kohler Power Co. announced Thursday a $6 million capital expansion to its home standby generator assembly plant in the Hattiesburg Industrial Park, WDAM-TV reported.
+Kohler Power Co. announced Thursday a $6 million capital expansion to its home standby generator assembly plant in the Hattiesburg Industrial Park.

 The expansion will bring the workforce up to 675 people.